DMDcoin/Diamond/README.md

 4. Search this sektion

 [footprint]
-# TODO: set the maximum amount of memory, you can spare for this diamond-node.
-# if no other services are running, you can set this value to almost all of your available RA
+TODO: set the maximum amount of memory, you can spare for this diamond-node. if no other services are running, you can set this value to almost all of your available RAM

 cache_size = 5120

-And adapt the cache_size value to something around 2-3 GB lower than your system memory (if you have other memory-hungry services, maybe even lower; keep in mind low values decrease your performance, and low performance can create score loss)
+And adapt the cache_size value to something around 2-3 GB lower than your system memory if u have a recomendet 8gb ram server the default value should be ok (if you have other memory-hungry services, maybe even lower; keep in mind low values decrease your performance, and low performance can create score loss)